 - 3:30-Warm-up clock will start for 20-minute warm-up.
-When the clock strikes 0:00 teams return to benches. - 3:50- In order: Officials conduct Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, followed by Team Introductions and National Anthem. - 4:00-Game begins. - 5:30-Warm-up clock begins for Game 2, same schedule is followed, omitting the National Anthem. - C. Officials must meet with ball holders prior to the start of a state series game.
+When the clock strikes 0:00 teams return to benches. - 3:50- In order: Officials conduct Equipment Check, Sportsmanship Meeting, Coaches and Captains Meeting, Coin Toss, followed by Team Introductions and National Anthem. - 4:00-Game begins. - 5:30-Warm-up clock begins for 2nd game, and host will follow same schedule, omitting National Anthem. - D. Officials must meet with ball holders prior to the start of a state series game. - E. During the State Tournament, if there is a seven (7) goal differential at the start of the second half or any time after the start of the second half, the clock shall be reduced by half of the remaining time.